 If the number of qualified applications exceeds capacity at any grade level, LFCS shall apply the first level preference to qualified applicants (please see hierarchy of preferences listed below).
 LFCS shall make offers of admission and request a written confirmation of acceptance within five (5) days of receipt of a letter of acceptance.
 If the application of a preference exceeds the school’s capacity within a single grade level, LFCS will conduct a public random drawing within that preference.
 If space is still available after the application of the first level preference, the LFCS shall apply the next level of preference.
 If the application of a preference exceeds the School’s capacity within a single grade level, the school will conduct a public random drawing within that preference.
 This process will be applied beginning with kindergarten and then each successive grade level until LFCS is at capacity.

 All qualified students who are not admitted will be assigned a number (by random lottery) and may be offered admission throughout the year as vacancies become available.
 LFCS reserves the right to determine its capacity at each grade level and to reserve spaces within a grade level for, among other things, students that may not be promoted to the next grade level or for students who may be returning in a subsequent year.

 If during any open enrollment window period, insufficient enrollment applications are received during the enrollment window period, offers of admission shall be made from the qualified applicants on a first come, first served basis and then another enrollment window period shall be advertised and established.
 Any student on the waiting list who did not receive an offer of admission during the year will be required to submit an additional enrollment packet in a subsequent year in order to considered for enrollment in that year.

-Hierarchy of Preferences in Admission for Qualified Applicants:
+Preferences in Admission for Qualified Applicants (for LFCS K12):